 From Press Release

 Jerald Andrews, the CEO & Executive Director of the Mo.
-Sports Hall of Fame announced this week that Mike Shannon will receive the Pinnacle Award at its upcoming Baseball & Softball Luncheon on May 19.
+Sports Hall of Fame presented Cardinals broadcaster Mike Shannon with the Pinnacle Award at the Missouri Sports HOF Baseball & Softball Luncheon on May 19.

-Shannon’s Farewell Tour in his 50th and final season in the Cardinals broadcast booth will swing through Springfield, Mo. as the iconic broadcaster headlines the luncheon.
-The Ozarks Coca-Cola/Dr Pepper Bottling Company, the luncheon is set for 11 a.m. on Wednesday, May 19 at the Ozarks Empire Fairgrounds.
-Tickets are on sale and sponsorships are available.
-Call 417-889-3100.
+Shannon’s Farewell Tour in his 50th and final season in the Cardinals broadcast booth swung through Springfield, Mo. as the iconic broadcaster headlined the luncheon.
+The Ozarks Coca-Cola/Dr Pepper Bottling Company, luncheon was held at 11 a.m. on Wednesday, May 19 at the Ozarks Empire Fairgrounds.

-Additionally, the Hall of Fame will induct longtime baseball coach John Hartley, University of Central Missouri softball standout Mandee Berg Holeyfield, Missouri State slugger Jason Hart and the St. Elizabeth High School Softball & Baseball Programs.
+Additionally at the luncheon, the Hall of Fame inducted longtime baseball coach John Hartley, University of Central Missouri softball standout Mandee Berg Holeyfield, Missouri State slugger Jason Hart and the St. Elizabeth High School Softball & Baseball Programs.
 Joplin golf contributor Sonnie Dooley also will be enshrined.
 She was to be honored in the spring of 2020 but opted out due to the pandemic.

 Meanwhile, the Hall of Fame will bestow its President’s Award on David Gibbs, the longtime Regional Sales Manager of Dr Pepper.
 Additionally, the Hall of Fame will recognize Steve Moore for his service on the Board of Trustees since the year 2000.